 - 1. Compliance concerns, where students exhibit disregard for, or are unable to meet or maintain the rules, regulations or standards for undertaking professional practice.
-These standards are outlined on the Fit for Professional Practice website for each health profession. - 2.
-Behavioural concerns, where students engage in conduct outside the bounds of what is considered acceptable by each profession's code of conduct or demonstrate performance that is not consistent with the professional's established set of standards.
+These standards are outlined on the Health Placement Support Hub website for each health profession - 2.
+Behavioural concerns, where students engage in conduct outside the bounds of what is considered acceptable by each profession's code of conduct or demonstrate performance that is not consistent with the professional's established set of standards